martinni/ninamartin/_posts/2020-06-27-offline-minimum-problem.markdown

             current_tree_root = key
         else:
             forest.union(current_tree_root, key)
-            current_tree_root = forest.find(key)  # the root for the current set might have changed after the union operation due to the union by rank heuristic
+            # the root for the current set might have changed
+            # due to the union by rank heuristic
+            current_tree_root = forest.find(key)

     if current_tree_root:
         # Put last tree root inside the linked list